-Once a warren of artists' studios and swinging cafés, much of Montparnasse was leveled in the 1960s to make way for a gritty train station and Paris's only—and much maligned—skyscraper, Tour Montparnasse.
-Over the years, this neighborhood has evolved into a place where Parisians can find more reasonable rents, well-priced cafés, and the kind of real-life vibe lost in some of the trendier parts of the city.
+Once a warren of artists' studios and swinging cafés, much of Montparnasse was leveled in the 1960s to make way for a gritty train station and the Tour Montparnasse, Paris's only—and much maligned—skyscraper.
+Over the years, this neighborhood has evolved into a place where Parisians can find more reasonable rents, well-priced cafés, and the kind of real-life vibe lost in some of the trendier sections of the city.

-Despite the soulless architecture, the modernity of Tour Montparnasse has its advantage: the rooftop terrace has the best panoramic view of Paris.
-It's okay to feel smug during your ascent, as you consider yourself savvy for avoiding long lines at Tour Eiffel.
-And you can reward yourself with a fancy cocktail at Le Bar Américain on the 56th floor.
+Despite its soulless modern architecture, the Tour Montparnasse has an upside—after all, the rooftop terrace provides a prime panoramic view of Paris.
+It's okay to feel smug during your ascent, as you consider yourself savvy for having avoided long lines at Tour Eiffel; afterward, congratulate yourself with a fancy cocktail at Le Bar Américain on the 56th floor.

-The café society that flourished in the early 20th century—Picasso, Modigliani, Hemingway (where didn't he drink?), Man Ray, and even Trotsky raised a glass here—is still evident along the Boulevard du Montparnasse.
+The café society that flourished in the early 20th century—Picasso, Modigliani, Hemingway, Man Ray, and even Trotsky raised a glass here—is still evident along Boulevard du Montparnasse.
 The Art Deco interior of La Coupole attracts diners seeking piles of golden choucroute.

-Along the Boulevard Raspail you can see today's cutting-edge art stars at the Fondation Henri Cartier-Bresson or the Fondation Cartier pour l'art contemporain, or pay your respects to Baudelaire, Alfred Dreyfus, or Simone de Beauvoir in the Cimetière du Montparnasse.
+Along Boulevard Raspail you can see today's art stars at the Fondation Henri Cartier-Bresson and the Fondation Cartier pour l'art contemporain, or pay your respects to Baudelaire, Alfred Dreyfus, or Simone de Beauvoir in the Cimetière du Montparnasse.